leegarner-glfusion/sitemap/README.md

     /**
     *   Get the friendly name for this plugin.
 This could be taken from a
     *   languange file.
+    *   This function should be overridden.
     *
-    *   @return string      Plugin friendly name
+    *   @return string      Plugin friendly name, default is the plugin name */ public function getDisplayName()
-    */
-    public function getDisplayName()
     {